Spirit Super: Investment options, fees and insurance

-Spirit Super (previously MTAA Super and Tasplan) has more than 320,000 members and offers a range of simple pre-mixed investment options to choose between.
+Spirit Super has more than 320,000 members and offers a range of simple pre-mixed investment options to choose between.

-- Designed for those working in the motoring sector.
+- Industry super fund.
 Spirit Super is an industry fund, originally designed for those working in the motor trades and allied industries sector.
-However it is now open to everyone to join.

 - Default insurance options.
 Eligible members will get default insurance cover when joining the fund with no medical exams.